-- The wood is damp, which causes poor combustion and generates a lot of smoke as a result. - Too low temperature in the firebox, which causes incomplete combustion and poor draft in the chimney. - The start-up fire is not made according to the instructions.
+- The wood is damp, which causes poor combustion and generates a lot of - Too low temperature in the firebox, which causes incomplete combustion and poor draft in the chimney.

-Smoke odour around the firebox at times
+Smoke odour around the hearth for periods

 This can occur when wind blows down the chimney and most often occurs when the wind is from a particular direction.
-Another reason could be that the door was opened when there was a lot of flame.
+Another cause can be that if the door is opened before the chimney has become hot and the necessary draft achieved.